Graduate studio has two major components.

 The first year of study culminates in a curated exhibition mounted in the The Miriam and Ira D. Wallach Art Gallery.
 This exhibition begins to prepare the MFA candidates for the experience of the MFA Thesis Exhibition in the following year.

 The Thesis Project is the culmination of the MFA Candidate’s course of study.
 Each student selects a thesis Committee, composed of full-time faculty, adjunct faculty, and visiting critics and artists.
-A curated Thesis Exhibition opens in May and is mounted in the The Miriam and Ira D. Wallach Art Gallery.
+A curated Thesis Exhibition opens in April and is mounted in The Miriam and Ira D. Wallach Art Gallery.

 Graduate studios are located at Watson Hall, 612 West 115th Street, and Prentis Hall, 632 West 125th Street.
 Each graduate student is assigned a studio with 24-hour access.
 Watson Hall also houses a Digital Media Center, a large format printer and a seminar room.
 Prentis Hall has classrooms, a ceramics studio, wood and metal shops and a Digital Media Center.
 Students have access to digital video and photography equipment.
 Black-and-white photography and printmaking facilities are located in Dodge Hall.